Steve and Dee's Excellent Adventure aboard La Mischief

-Nothing goes in the toilets other than (a small amount of) toilet paper and what comes naturally out of your body.
+Nothing goes in the toilets except what comes naturally out of your body.
 Each cabin has its own toilet, which you are responsible for.
 If you block the toilet you are responsible for clearing it.
 Please make sure you flush it for at least 20 seconds after each use.
 Put vinegar in it regularly and fill it with fresh water when leaving it unused for a while.

 If you get sick whilst at sea please throw up into a bucket – do not throw up over the rails as you may fall in.

-On extended voyages, boat showers are the order of the day.
-Please ask what a “boat shower” is
+Boat showers are the order of the day.
+If unsure, please ask what a “boat shower” is.

 Please make every effort to conserve both fresh water and electricity.
-Both take diesel to produce..
+Both take energy to produce.